nickloewen/sidebar-document-css/README.md

 Use second level headings to place a heading in the margin.
 Use third level headings to add an arrow in front of this, ie:

 >   Heading 2
 > → Heading 3

 ## Examples

-See `examples` for an example documents in markdown and html format, and for the original PDF on which they were based.
+See `/examples` for an example documents in markdown and html format, and for the original PDF on which they were based.